misiektoja/lastfm_monitor/README.md

 ## Features

-- Real-time monitoring of songs listened by Last.fm users (including detection when user gets online & offline)
+- Real-time tracking of songs listened by Last.fm users (including detection when user gets online & offline)
 - Possibility to automatically play songs listened by tracked user in your local Spotify client
 - Showing when user pauses or resumes playback, possibility to display track progress indicator
 - Information about how long the user listened to a song, if shorter/longer than track duration, if song has been skipped